|

 This is the courageous, patient story of John Turan.
-As you will read, John had a triple-whammy heart surgery - a Ross Procedure (aortic and pulmonary valve replacements) AND his ascending aorta was replaced due to an aneurysm.
+As you will read, John had a triple-whammy heart surgery – a Ross Operation (aortic and pulmonary valve replacements) AND his ascending aorta was replaced due to an aneurysm.

 I could go on-and-on about John, Mercy (his wonderful mother) and Dr. Bleiweis (his incredible surgeon), however, I think it’s best to hear his side of the story.